 How to Humanely Deter Moles

-- If you are a farmer worried about bacteria from mole hills, one permaculture gardener rotates where he feeds his sheep, to reduce risk.
-Homeopathy at Wellie Level runs courses for farmers to enhance natural resistance (with great success for mastitis and in some cases, cattle TB).
+- If you are a farmer worried about bacteria from mole hills, one permaculture gardener rotates where he feeds his sheep.
+Homeopathy at Wellie Level runs courses for farmers to enhance natural resistance.

-Marc Hamer worked for years as a mole-catcher.
-But he ‘turned the worm’ and now is an advocate of leaving them alone.
-He says that his turn of mind came in a muddy field, where he was holding ‘something blue and black’ and vowed never to catch a mole again.
-He says that modern gardeners make things worse.
-He suggests leaving unused areas of your garden as wildflower gardens instead.
-He suggests (not near pets as some wildflowers are toxic to them), to grow a wildflower meadow instead.
+- Marc Hamer worked as a mole-catcher for years.
+But one day in a muddy field (holding ‘something blue and black’), he turned the worm and and vowed never to catch a mole again.
+He says modern gardeners make things worse with manicured lawns, he suggests leaving unused areas of the garden to grow a wildflower meadow (not near pets, as some wildflowers are toxic to them)..

-- Little Mole’s Wish has been compared to Raymond Briggs’ classic book The Snowman.
-This is a timeless story of the friendship between a lonely little mole and a snowball that he moulds into a bear, that comes to life.
+Little Mole’s Wish has been compared to Raymond Briggs’ The Snowman.
+This is a timeless story of the friendship between a lonely little mole and snowball that he moulds into a bear, that comes to life.
 He takes his new friend on the bus, but little does he know that when the weather warms, the snowball will disappear.